shoppingflux/php-sdk/CONTRIBUTING.md

 1. Ensure that your PR must pass the build process
 2. Your code must be fully tested with phpunit tests (coverage 100%)
-3. Your code must respect the PSR specifications
+3. Your code must respect our [coding standard rules](docs/coding-standards.md)
-4. Update the documentation with details of changes if need be
+4. Documentation should be up to date with the changes you added

 ## Code of Conduct